javascript-tutorial/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 - If `return` is called with object, then it is returned instead of `this`.
 - If `return` is called with a primitive, it's ignored.

-In other words, `return` with an object returns that object, otherwise `this` is returned.
+In other words, `return` with an object returns that object, in all other cases `this` is returned.

 For instance, here `return` overrides `this` by returning an object: